Revomatico/docker-certbot-kong/README.md

 - `./build.sh` - build the image
 - `./run.sh` - test run the image using bash, bypassing the entrypoint script

-> This is best ran in Kubernetes, as a Job
+> This can be run in Kubernetes, as a Job

 # Release notes
+- 2020-09-23 [0.4]:
+    - Removed Kong certificate push, since now Kong is mainly stateless
 - 2018-07-24 [0.2]:
     - Added automatic adding and removal of TXT record for validation using [namecheap.com APIs](https://www.namecheap.com/support/api/methods/domains-dns/set-hosts.aspx)
 - 2018-07-17 [0.1]: